flet-dev/website/docs/controls/menubar.md

 The value is an instance of `MenuStyle` class. `MenuStyle` allows controlling the menu's visual aspects, such as shape, background and shadow colors, content padding, border width and radius.

-Each individual style attribute could be configured for all or particular "Material states" of a menu, such as " hovered", "focused", "disabled" and others.
+Each individual style attribute could be configured for all or particular "Material states" of a menu, such as "hovered", "focused", "disabled" and others.
 For example, you can configure a different shape, background color for a hovered state and configure fallback values for all other states.

 The following `MaterialState` values are supported: